alta-lang/alta/docs/getting-started.md

 So, you wanna program in Alta?
 Well, good choice!
 It's very simple to get started, and there's only a few things you'll need to understand before printing your first "Hello, world!" in Alta.

 ## Installing the transpiler
-First things first, you gotta install Alta's C transpiler, `altac`.
+First things first: you have to install Alta's C transpiler, `altac`.
 This is what's going to translate Alta code into C code for us, and then it'll help us compile the generated C code.

-If you haven't done so already, head on over to the [releases page](https://github.com/alta-lang/alta/releases) and download the right installer for your system.
+If you haven't done so already, head on over to the [releases page](https://github.com/alta-lang/alta/releases) and download the ~~installer~~ binary for your system and put it somewhere in your PATH (or just make sure to reference it directly).

 Second, make sure that you have a working C compiler.
 If not, install the right compiler for your system:
   * **Windows**